byuitechops/katana/README.md

 To set up your own instance of Katana, follow these steps:

-1. Install Git and [use it to clone](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) the [Katana repository](https://github.com/byuitechops/katana)
+1. Install Git and [use it to clone](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) the repository

 2. [Install NodeJS](https://nodejs.org/en/download/) if is not installed